Ukraine summit: Which Southeast Asian nations are going? – DW – 06/14/2024

 Ukraine summit: Which Southeast Asian nations are going?June 14, 2024

-Ukrainian President Volodymyr Zelenskyy appealed to Southeast Asian countries to participate in a Switzerland-led peace summit taking place on Saturday and Sunday.
+Last month, Ukrainian President Volodymyr Zelenskyy specfically appealed to Asian countries to participate in a Switzerland-led peace summit taking place on Saturday and Sunday.

-"We want Asia to know what is going on in Ukraine; Asia to support the end of the war," Zelenskyy said during a surprise visit to Singapore late last month for the Shangri-La Dialogue, an annual security conference.
+"We want Asia to know what is going on in Ukraine; Asia to support the end of the war," he said during a surprise visit to Singapore, where he attended the Shangri-La Dialogue, an annual security conference.
 "We want Asian leaders to attend the peace summit."

-The Summit on Peace in Ukraine — which is being held at the swanky Bürgenstock Resort that overlooks Lake Lucerne in the Swiss village of Obbürgen — is aimed at building on Zelenskyy's 10-point peace plan, which demands that Russia returns Ukrainian territory it has captured, including Crimea.
-The plan also demands Russia to remove its troops and military assets.
+Being held at the swanky Bürgenstock Resort that overlooks Lake Lucerne in the Swiss village of Obbürgen, the summit is aimed at building on Zelenskyy's 10-point peace plan, which demands that Russia returns the Ukrainian territory it has captured, including Crimea.
+The plan also demands that Russia remove its troops and military assets.

-Of the 160 countries that have been invited to the June 16-17 summit in Switzerland, around 90 have accepted the invitation.
+Of the 160 countries that were invited to the summit in Switzerland, around 90 accepted the invitation.

-Speaking in Singapore, Zelenskyy alleged that China — a "no limits" friend of Russia — had pressured some Asian countries not to attend, a claim the Chinese government denied.

-According to the most recent State of Southeast Asia report, an annual poll of "elite" opinion in the region by the ASEAN Studies Centre at ISEAS-Yusof Ishak Institute in Singapore, the region clearly thinks Russia's war in Ukraine matters.
+According to the most recent State of Southeast Asia survey, an annual poll of "elite" opinion in the region by the ASEAN Studies Centre at the ISEAS-Yusof Ishak Institute in Singapore, the region clearly thinks Russia's war in Ukraine matters.

-It was a top-three geopolitical concern in most of the ten countries surveyed, and only 5% of respondents across the region thought the conflict had no impact on them.
+It was a top three geopolitical concern in most of the 10 countries surveyed, with only 5% of respondents across the region thinking the conflict had no impact on them.

-When asked why the war matters, the vast majority (68%) said it was because the rise in energy and food prices is causing economic hardship at home.
+When asked why the war matters, the vast majority (68%) said it was because the rise in energy and food prices were causing economic hardship at home.

 Russia's friends in the region